Online Marketing Metrics: 10 Important Things To Measure

 Channel-Specific Traffic

-Your channel-specific metrics, which can be found in Google Analytics’ “Acquisition” section, will separate your traffic based on where it came from.
 Because “total visitors” cannot tell you which channels are outperforming the others, this is especially important for a full-scale digital marketing strategy.
 The following are the four key channels to keep an eye on:

-a. “direct,” which will inform you how many individuals came straight to your site;
+a.
+“Direct”, which will inform you how many individuals came straight to your site;

-b. “referrals,” or external links from other websites;
+b.
+“Referrals”, or external links from other websites;

-c. “organic,” which includes visitors that discovered you through a search, and;
+c.
+“Organic”, which includes visitors that discovered you through a search, and;

 4. Bounce Rate:

-The bounce rate is the percentage of visitors that depart your website without investigating it further.
-A potential visitor will be judged to have “bounced” if they arrive at your homepage after looking for you and leave without clicking any more links.
+Potential visitors will be judged to have “bounced” if they arrive at your homepage after looking for you and leave without clicking any more links.

 In general, you want to keep your bounce rate as low as possible since the longer someone remains on your site, the more likely they are to convert and take action.